-Number of applicants admitted under early decision plan Please provide significant details about your early decision plan:

-C22 Early action

-C22 Yes No Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? Х
+Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: - C22 Early action Yes No Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? х If "yes," please complete the following: Early action closing date Early action notification date Yes No Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans? x

-C22 If " yes," please comp lete t the ' fol lowing:

-C22 Early action closing date C22 Early action notification date

-C22 Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?